anjocordero/Physiological-Data/README.md

 If you don't have python installed, you can download it from https://www.python.org/

 ### pip
-Pip is a program that installs python extensions and libraries.
+Pip is a program that installs python extensions and libraries, that we'll use to install the rest of the software.
 It should come included with a new install of python but if not, open a command prompt and type:
 > sudo apt-get pip

 ### pandas